razinc/fplysis/README.md

 * `analysis_top_10k.py`

+This script is currently can't be used because there is a problem in `fpl.login` function.
+This function is required to grab data from league.

+* `analysis_league.py`

-This script is currently can't be used because there is a problem in `login` function.
+This script is currently can't be used because there is a problem in `fpl.login` function.
 This function is required to grab data from league.

 # Sample Output
 * `analysis_my_team.py`